 A mass shooting at a Baltimore block party left 2 people dead and 28 others wounded

 BALTIMORE — Gunfire erupted at a block party in Baltimore on Sunday — killing two people, wounding 28 and leaving an extensive crime scene that marred the U.S. holiday weekend, police said.
-Three of the wounded were in critical condition.
+Three of the wounded were in critical condition and more than a dozen were under 18.

-Baltimore Police Department Acting Commissioner Richard Worley told reporters there were a total of 30 victims during a press conference at the scene.

-The shooting took place just after 12:30 a.m. at a block party in the Brooklyn Homes area in the southern part of the city, Worley said.
+The shooting took place just after 12:30 a.m. when at least two people opened fire at a block party in the Brooklyn Homes area in the southern part of the city, said Richard Worley, Baltimore's acting police commissioner.
+No arrests had been made by late afternoon.
+Worley said it wasn't clear if the shooting was targeted or random.

 The shooting comes amid gatherings around the country leading up to the July Fourth holiday.
 Elsewhere, a shooting in Kansas left seven people with gunshot wounds and two more victims hospitalized after being trampled as people rushed out of a nightclub early Sunday morning, police there said.

+The violence in Baltimore occurred as federal prosecutors there this week touted their efforts to reduce violent crime in the city.
+Police have reported nearly 130 homicides and close to 300 shootings so far this year, though that's down from the same time last year.
+Authorities have vowed to crack down aggressively on repeat violent offenders.

-All of the Baltimore victims were adults.
-Nine victims were transported by ambulance and 20 victims walked into area hospitals with injuries from the shooting, Worley said.
+Nine of Sunday's victims were transported by ambulance and 20 walked into area hospitals with injuries from the shooting, Worley said.
+Nine remained hospitalized Sunday afternoon.

 An 18-year-old woman was found dead at the scene and a 20-year-old man was pronounced dead at a hospital shortly after, police said.